 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While you shouldn’t purchase the least expensive car to save money, it also isn’t fiscally wise for most people to dole out extra cash for a luxury vehicle with all the newest features.
-Instead, research which vehicles available on the market carry the most value for what they offer.
+While you should avoid purchasing a cheap-but-unreliable car, it also isn’t fiscally wise for most people to dole out extra cash for a luxury vehicle with all the newest features.
+We’ve researched which vehicles on the market carry the most value for what they offer.
 This will mean money saved down the road and a better overall ownership experience.

 Best midsize cars

-A slight size and space upgrade from a sedan — a midsize car boasts more trunk space and legroom for both passenger and driver.
+A midsize car boasts more trunk space and legroom for both passenger and driver than a sedan.
 The top midsize vehicles have a balance of space and ease of driving by offering an ample interior and an overall size that’s still manageable.
-Winning in this category, the Sonata ranks first with J.D.
-Power and is known for its exceptional fuel efficiency.
-For its middle-tier price point, the Camry boasts driver assist and great tech options.
-And the least expensive on the list, the Legacy holds high safety ratings and great resale value.
+Winning in this category, the Honda Accord ranks second in the category in J.D.
+Power’s 2023 U.S. Vehicle Dependability Study and is known for its advanced technology.
+For its middle-tier price point, the Kia K5 boasts a sleek design and great tech options.
+And the least expensive on the list, the Ford Fusion, offers responsive handling and style.